plantuml-stdlib/Archimate-PlantUML/README.md

 ### Nesting of Components
 Nesting allows grouping components hierarchically, improving diagram clarity.
 There are no limitations on the number of levels of nesting.
 The implementation allows nesting of any components inside any other components.
-When nesting, the element will be displayed as a rectangle with the archimate architype on the top right corner.
+When nesting, the element will be displayed as a rectangle with the archimate archetype on the top right corner.

 Nesting can be enabled in the following pattern